mominj10/E-COMMERCE-DASHBOARD/README.md

 # E-COMMERCE-DASHBOARD
-Analyzing customer sales for an e-commerce store.
+Analyzing customer sales by segments for an e-commerce store.